uva-engineering-decision-analysis/class_notes/Session_9.md

  Pic 14

 How they got the probability distrbution?
 There are many varibles that scientists can measure but they must worke on relevant variables which here is the reletive humidity.
+There were too many reletive humidity types but we use methodes to clusster them into 24 profils.
+It is called dimensionality reduction. given we have a relative humidity plot and we want to check to which one of the profiles it is match.
+To do this, we use the euclidean distance.
+Then the percentage above the corresponding reletive humidity profile shows what percentage of of the plotes which is placed in this profile featured the boundry clouds.